markhj/php-tendency/README.md

 }
 ````

-There are a few things to pay attention to.
+There are a few things to note down:

-- The class must implement ``Extension`` interface.
+- The extension class must implement the ``Extension`` interface.
 - Every method that must be accessible through the randomizer, must have the
   ``#[Expose]`` attribute.
-- The first argument of an exposed method must be ``Extendable``.
+- The first argument of an exposed method must be the randomizer (``Extendable``).
-  This is the randomizer instance which will be injected.
+  The randomizer instance which will be injected, when the method is called.
 - Exposed methods must return ``Extendable`` (i.e. the randomizer).

 > You can explore ``ExtensionTest`` for a real-life example.